Water & Justice

-California's area of origin statutes were born in the crucible of conflict between residents of Owens Valley and the City of Los Angeles in the early 20th century.
-This struggle reached its nadir when some deeply frustrated residents seized the Alabama Hills diversion gates for the Los Angeles Aqueduct and later detonated a bomb that severed an Aqueduct pipeline in 1927.
+California's area of origin statutes were forged in the conflict between residents of Owens Valley and the City of Los Angeles in the early 20th century.
+This struggle climaxed in 1927 when deeply frustrated Owens Valley advocates seized the Alabama Hills diversion gates for the Los Angeles Aqueduct and later detonated a bomb that severed an aqueduct pipeline.

-Somehow, this episode eclipses even Mark Twain's apocryphal quote about fighting, drinking, water, and whiskey.
-This is hardball, the likes we haven't seen, since the actions of desperate Valley residents.
+This episode eclipsed even Mark Twain's apocryphal quote about fighting, drinking, water, and whiskey.
+This was water policy hardball, the likes of which weren’t seen before and haven’t been seen since.

 Shasta Reservoir, a key source of water for water transfers south of the Delta

 Water transfers are often characterized as a "flexible" way to ensure that water-short water agencies get supplies they want, especially during periods of drought.
 Water transfers are premised on the existence of a "water market" in which trades or exchanges of money for access to water supplies are arranged.

 At the California Water Impact Network, we view water transfers as an troubling method for undercutting the state's water rights system and keep pressure up on California's rivers, streams and aquifers.
 Transfers help ensure that water "flows uphill to money" by giving legal to large amounts of capital in water allocation decisions, especially in dry years.